-Up until recent decades, construction drawings were created in paper, archived in paper and distributed in paper.
-In this day and age, it is pretty much universally accepted that paper is no longer the best way for archiving or distributing construction drawings.
-Furthermore, while most new building design is done in CAD, it is also true that distributing original CAD design documents is impractical, due to their large file sizes and to the inability to protect the original work when it exists as a CAD drawing.
+Up until recent decades, construction drawings were created, archived, and distributed in paper.
+In this day and age, it is universally accepted that paper is no longer the best way for archiving or distributing construction drawings.
+Furthermore, while most new building design is done in CAD, it is also true that distributing original CAD design documents is impractical, due to their large file sizes and the inability to protect the original work when it exists as a CAD drawing.

 Electronic File Formats – Three Alternatives

 Group 4 TIFF/CALS, PDF, and DWF are considered industry standards for construction file scanning, archiving, and distribution.

 Group 4 TIFF is an ‘open’ industry-standard raster* format that was designed by CCITT as a general monochromatic format for use in the copying and facsimile industry where compactness and image versatility are primary considerations.
 Group 4 TIFF is part of the TIFF format which has several different variants using different compression techniques.
 Group 4 is widely used in the reprographic industry and employs a very efficient compression capability.
 Group 4 TIFF stores information and performs compression in a uniform way.

 The CALS file format is a US government-accepted variant of the Group 4 TIFF specification, specifically developed and supported as an archival standard within the government.
 CALS is almost identical to Group 4 TIFF except for header information.

 PDF is a proprietary file format controlled exclusively by Adobe Systems.
 It is commonly used to convert disparate word processing and graphics application files into a document format that can only be viewed with the PDF viewer called Acrobat.
 A PDF document may contain multiple pages and can consist of both text, graphics, and images.
 PDF files may also contain hyperlinks.
 PDF files can be composite structures that contain multiple format types and compression techniques.